open-ephys/ONI/source/api/liboni/oni.rst

     :param ctx: :type:`oni_ctx` context that manages the high-bandwidth output channel that the frame will be written through
-    :param frame: Pointer to frame created duing a call to :func:`oni_create_frame`
+    :param frame: Pointer to frame created during a call to :func:`oni_create_frame`
     :return: 0 on success otherwise see :ref:`onidef_error_codes`
     :example: See :ref:`liboni_example_write_frame`

     .. tip:: Frames created by using :func:`oni_create_frame` can be written to a device multiple times by using them as input arguments to :func:`oni_write_frame` multiple times.
-This allows pre-allocation of frame resources from improved latency and determinism in closed-loop applications.
+This allows pre-allocation of frame resources for improved latency and determinism in closed-loop applications.

 .. function:: void oni_destroy_frame(oni_frame_t *frame)